In the previous lesson, you saw how to create an XML file for landscape view. In this lesson, we'll design the layout for that file.

 We can now add the TextView.

-For the text property, delete the default text and click the Pick a Resource button:
+For the text property, delete the default text and click the Pick a Resource button: (In later versions of Android Studio, expand the Common Attributes item to set the text.)

 From the Resource box that appears, select your string resource: